 The Company seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
 To that end, the Board has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Nominating and Corporate Governance Committee views as critical to effective functioning of the Board.
 The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each nominee that led the Board to believe that that nominee should serve on the Board.
 However, each of the members of the Board may have a variety of reasons why he or she believes a particular person would be an appropriate nominee for the Board, and these views may differ from the views of other members.
-Mr. Tyler has determined not to stand for reelection and will resign immediately prior to the Annual Meeting.

 Name Age Position Held With the Company

-Blane Walter 51 Chairman
+Blane Walter 53 Chairman

-Dane C. Andreeff 56 Director, Chief Executive Officer and President
+Dane C. Andreeff 58 Director, President and Chief Executive Officer

-Paul Buckman 66 Director
+Paul Buckman 68 Director

-Sherrie Perkins 67 Director
+Sherrie Perkins 69 Director

-Edward M. Straw 83 Director
+Edward M. Straw 85 Director

-Jeffrey S. Mathiesen 61 Director Nominee, Chief Financial Officer, Treasurer and Secretary
+Jeffrey S. Mathiesen 62 Director, Chief Financial Officer, Treasurer and Secretary